-- maximise opportunity for sharing and reuse but other Creative Commons licences are permitted.
-An Open Government Licence is also permitted when authors are subject to Crown Copyright. - 20.
+- 20. UKRI requires the open access version of long-form outputs to be published under a Creative Commons licence.
+A Creative Commons Attribution (CC BY) licence is preferred to maximise opportunity for sharing and reuse but other Creative Commons licences are permitted.
+An Open Government Licence is also permitted when authors are subject to Crown Copyright. - 21.
 UKRI's licensing requirements do not apply to any materials included within a long-form output that are provided by third-party copyright holders.
-Academic books published under a CC BY, or other creative commons licence may include third-party materials (such as images, photographs, diagrams or maps) which are subject to a more restrictive licence.
-UKRI considers this approach compliant with its policy. - 21.
+Academic books published under a CC BY, or other creative commons licence may include third-party materials (such as images, photographs, diagrams or maps) which are subject to a more restrictive licence or on an 'All Rights Reserved' basis.
+UKRI considers this approach compliant with its policy. - 22.
 UKRI recognises that there may be some instances where permissions for reuse in an open access book cannot be obtained for all third-party images or other materials.
-Therefore, an exception to the policy may be applied when: - a. reuse permissions for third-party materials cannot be obtained and there is no suitable alternative option available to enable open access publication.
-Further guidance will be provided in due course, as outlined on our website at Shaping Our Open Access Policy.
+Therefore, an exception to the policy may be applied when: - 23. reuse permissions for third-party materials cannot be obtained and there is no suitable alternative option available to enable open access publication.
+Guidance on using this exemption is provided at Annex 3..